MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/SchemaReference.md

 <a name="memory"></a>
 ## Memory

-This class is used for Virtual Machines and containers.
-Container related items are listed in the description.
+This class is used to display memory information for containers.

 |Name|Schema|
 |---|---|